 - Commingled service for a train employee means any non-covered service at the behest of the railroad and performed for the railroad that is not separated from covered service by a qualifying statutory off-duty period.
 Such commingled service is counted as time on duty.
 See Chapter 9, Examples 13 and 14.
-(HSL § 21103(b)(3) and 49 CFR § 228.5) - The presence or absence of monetary compensation does not determine whether an activity can commingle, becoming time on duty. - The law does not distinguish treatment of situations in which non-covered service follows, rather than precedes, covered service.
+(49 CFR § 228.405(b)(3) and 49 CFR § 228.5) - The presence or absence of monetary compensation does not determine whether an activity can commingle, becoming time on duty. - The regulation does not distinguish treatment of situations in which non-covered service follows, rather than precedes, covered service.
 The limitations on total time on duty apply in both cases. - Training, for both students and instructors, may be either commingled service or covered service, depending on the nature of training. - o Training, where the student and instructor are actually engaged in or connected with the movement of a train, including the actual assembling of a train, is covered service. - Training, where the student and instructor are not engaged in or connected with the movement of a train, is considered activity at the behest of the railroad and can commingle with covered service. - The following activities will commingle if not separated from covered service by a statutory off-duty period.
-(OP-04-04) - o Attendance at rules classes. - o Attendance at railroad investigations, if required by the railroad. - o Familiarization trips. - o Physical examinations. - o Providing information concerning railroad accidents or injuries. - Deadheading from a duty assignment when allowed or required to drive the deadhead vehicle - o Onboard observations conducted by railroad officials. - Any other activity at the behest of the railroad, such as managerial tasks, administrative tasks, or maintenance activities.
+(OP-04-04) - Attendance at rules classes. - o Attendance at railroad investigations, if required by the railroad. - o Familiarization trips. - o Physical examinations. - o Providing information concerning railroad accidents or injuries. - Deadheading from a duty assignment when allowed or required to drive the deadhead vehicle. - o Onboard observations conducted by railroad officials. - Any other activity at the behest of the railroad, such as managerial tasks, administrative tasks, or maintenance activities.

 Explanation: Commingled service includes all non-covered mandatory activities that can commingle with covered service.
 For an "other" activity to commingle, i.e., count as time on duty, it must be (1) activity at the behest of the railroad and (2) part of a duty tour that includes covered service.
-When these two requirements are present, the "other" activity is said to commingle with covered service and time spent performing commingled service becomes part of the total time on duty for the duty tour.
+When these two requirements are present, the "other" activity is said to commingle with covered service and time spent performing comingled service becomes part of the total time on duty for the duty tour.

 Activities that may commingle in some instances may not commingle in others.
-If an activity cannot commingle with covered service because it is separated from covered service by a statutory off-duty period, it is treated as limbo time, neither time on duty nor time off duty, for hours of service purposes, and counts as part of an employee's 276-hour monthly maximum limitation on performing service for the railroad.
+If an activity cannot commingle with covered service because it is separated from covered service by a statutory off-duty period, it is treated as limbo time, neither time on duty nor time off duty, for hours of service purposes.